hellerve/blog/wip/Scheme_Macros_IV:_Deconstructing_Classes.md

                        shadowed binding.
 Unlikely, but possible.

 <span id="4">4.</span> For those of you who aren’t as familiar with reserved
-                       words in `syntax-rules`, let me give you a brief idea: the first argument to `syntax-rules` is an optional list of reserved words that you can treat as literals in the pattern matching head.
+                       words in `syntax-rules`, let me give you a brief intro: the first argument to `syntax-rules` is an optional list of reserved words that you can treat as literals in the pattern matching head.
 This makes it easier to define